augustoroman/sandwich/README.md

 At the time each middleware function is added to the stack, the library ensures that it's dependencies have been explicitly provided.
 One of the *features* of sandwich is that you can't arbitrary inject values -- they need to have an explicit provisioning source.

-**Q: Doesn't the http.Request.Context in go 1.7 solve this?**
+**Q: Doesn't the http.Request.Context in go 1.7 solve the middleware dependency problem?**

 Have a request-scoped context allows you to pass values between middleware handlers, it's true.
 However, there's no guarantee that the values are available, so you get the same run-time bugs that you might get with a naive dependency-injection framework.
 In addition, you have to do type-assertions to get your values, so there's another possible source of bugs.
 One of the goals of sandwich is to avoid these two types of bugs.

+**Q: Why do I have to use _two_ functions (before & after) to wrap a request.
+Why can't I just have one with a next() function?**

+Many middleware frameworks provide the capability to wrap a request via a next() function.
+Sometimes it's part of a context object ([martini's Context.Next()](https://godoc.org/github.com/go-martini/martini#Context), [gin's Context.Next()](https://godoc.org/github.com/gin-gonic/gin#Context.Next)) and sometimes it's directly provided ([negroni's third handler arg](https://godoc.org/github.com/urfave/negroni#HandlerFunc)).

+While implementing sandwich, I initially included a next() function until I realized it was impossible to validate the dependencies with such a function.
+Sandwich guarantees that dependencies can be supplied, and therefore next() had to go.

+Instead, I took a tip from go and instead implemented [defer](https://godoc.org/github.com/augustoroman/sandwich/chain#Chain.Defer).
+The wrap interface simply makes it obvious that there's a before and after.
+This allows me to keep my dependency guarantee.

 **Q: I like my hand-coded handlers, they are super fast!**

 Guess what?!
-Because of the structure that sandwich imposes on constructing middleware chains, it can generate a pure Go middleware function (with no reflection or depedency injection) to replace the sandwich calls!
-So for those ultra time-sensitive functions, you can replace them with fast, generated code and still reap the benefits of using sandwich!
+Because of the structure that sandwich imposes on constructing middleware chains, it can actually [generate an idiomatic Go middleware function](https://godoc.org/github.com/augustoroman/sandwich#Middleware.Code) (with no reflection or depedency injection) to replace the sandwich calls!
+So for those ultra time-sensitive functions, you can replace them with fast, generated code and still reap the benefits of using sandwich with your handlers!

 **Q: I don't know, it's still scary and terrible!**

-I hope you don't get scared off by all this talk.
+Don't get scared off.
 Take a look at the library, try it out, and I hope you enjoy it.
 If you don't, there are lots of great alternatives.